 We have increased sustainability by eliminating plastic in the packing as much as possible.
 Protection of artworks, both while they are in our custody, for shipping, or handing back to clients is going green.
 We use corrugated cardboard and brown paper, which is recyclable, and avoid bubble wrap which is not.
 This also has the advantage of being better for the artworks as it avoids leaving marks on the artworks which can arise from using bubble wrap.

 Nearly all of our supplies now arrive wrapped in card, so we are able to separate and recycle our paper and card waste.
 This includes all our inbound packaging, off cuts of the packaging we use, and, importantly all the offcuts of mountboard used in framing and mounting artworks.
 This takes a significant amount of waste out of landfill.

 One of the long term issues we had struggled with for a number of years, from a sustainability viewpoint, was the inevitable need to dispose of offcuts of glass arising from the framing process.
-This glass cullet is very high quality and is in demand from glass manufacturers as it is entirely re-usable in the manufacture of new glass, with significant reductions in their energy needs and consumption of raw materials , but is not acceptable to bottle banks.
-To our great frustration, we have had to include this in general waste for many years, but now we have a solution.
-Working with our waste contractor, we have arranged a separate bin for high quality sheet glass cullet so this goes right back into making more perfect glass.
+Our glass is very high quality and is in demand from glass manufacturers as it is entirely re-usable in the manufacture of new glass, with significant reductions in their energy needs and consumption of raw materials, but is not accepted by bottle banks.
+To our great frustration, we had to include this in general waste for many years, but now we have a solution.
+Working with our waste contractor, we have negotiated a separate bin for high quality sheet glass so this goes right back into making more perfect glass.